Coefficient of Conservatism:

 B. S. Walters

-Though native in forests, this is occasionally cultivated as an ornamental, and at least the Ingham Co. specimen suggests "Probably escaped from cultivation."
-Often associated with some soil disturbance, this species can occur in small numbers in rocky woods and on cliffs and rocky shores, but may become briefly abundant after clearlng, then quickly retreating into the seedbank.
+Though native in forest settings, this is occasionally cultivated as an ornamental, and at least the Ingham Co. specimen suggests "Probably escaped from cultivation."
+Often associated with some soil disturbance, this species can occur in small numbers in rocky woods and on cliffs and rocky shores, especially in limestone areas near the straits.
+Here and elsewhere, may occasionally become briefly abundant after clearlng, then quickly retreating into the seedbank.